hapoz/fork-this-topic/README.md

 # Dynamic Knowledge Base API

-A RESTful API for a Dynamic Knowledge Base System with version control and hierarchical topics, built with Deno and Express.js.
+A RESTful API for a Dynamic Knowledge Base System with version control and hierarchical topics, built with Deno, Express.js, and **Memcached** for high-performance in-memory storage.

 ## 🚀 Features